 Overcoming digital mistakes in the pharmaceutical industry

-Best practice to go beyond the platitudes and demonstrate your company’s distinctiveness.
+Best practice to go beyond the platitudes and demonstrate your company's distinctiveness

 When visitors arrive on pharmaceutical company websites, they are likely to be greeted with promises of innovation, corporate messaging about creating a healthy planet, and images of smiling patients.
 If pharmaceutical companies do not delve any deeper than this, the risk is that these images and messages will be seen as clichés.
 As a result, websites become interchangeable in visitors’ minds, and you lose the chance to make your company’s best-selling points stand out.